jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < I don’t know a notation to distinct sets by the caller and sets by the call.
 Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >

-#### Clause Access
+#### Nested Procedure Access

-Clauses have special access privileges compared to delegated procedure symbols.
+Nested procedures have special access privileges compared to delegated procedure symbols.

 ![](images/Symbol%20Language%20(2004).270.jpeg)

 < Bad explanation following >
-A clause can freely access anything of its parent clause and the parent clause’s parent clause, etcetera.
-If going up the procedure ancestry a procedure symbol is encountered with a reference line, the clause can access this ancestor freely, but not any higher in the procedure ancestry.
+A nested procedure can freely access anything of its parent nested procedure and the parent nested procedure’s parent nested procedure, etcetera.
+If going up the procedure ancestry a procedure symbol is encountered with a reference line, the nested procedure can access this ancestor freely, but not any higher in the procedure ancestry.

 In the picture above, the top two lines could have been set by A itself.
-The first resides in A’s parent clause.
+The first resides in A’s parent nested procedure.
 The second resides in the *execution* that parents A, so still accessible to A. The last line, crossed out, can’t be set by A itself, because it resides outside A’s containing call.
 It can be set only by a symbol higher than A’s containing call, for instance B.

 Squares formally can’t have outward lines, except for static members.
 There are situations in which non static members of squares are shown to have outward lines, but those are discussed later.